Sha-x2-nk/real_time_face_detection/README.md

 8. If all the nearest neighbours are embeddings of the same person then a label is given and the person is labeled as identified.
 Our use case reuqires such high precision but it can be customised.

 ## compiling:
-if you have all the libraries installed and configured our way, the program can be compiled as "g+ live.cpp -o3 -o live -lfaiss -lpqxx -lpq `pkg-config --cflags --libs opencv4`" Please remember to source Intel OneAPI environmental varibales for your program to use them.
+if you have all the libraries installed and configured our way, the program can be compiled as<br />
+ <code>g+ live.cpp -o3 -o live -lfaiss -lpqxx -lpq `pkg-config --cflags --libs opencv4`"</code><br />
+ Please remember to source Intel OneAPI environmental varibales for your program to use them.